kubecost/poc-common-configurations/etl-federation/README.md

 These are the steps to enable ETL federation with Kubecost.

 This is an efficient method to implement multi-cluster Kubecost while using existing prometheus installations.
+The example in this directory uses the Kubecost Prometheus server.
+See the [existing-prometheus](./existing-prometheus/) directory for additional configuration required.

 Contact us for help customizing settings.

 ## Setup

+### Object-Store and Permissions Setup

 Create and attach policy to kubecost IAM role (or create service account below):

 ```